neonexus/drfg/README.md

 `npx drfg <github-repo> <new-folder-name>`

-For example, if you wanted to "clone" (download the zipball, and extract it) the repo [sails-react-bootstrap-webpack](https://github.com/neonexus/sails-react-bootstrap-webpack), just do something like:
+For example, if you wanted to "clone" (download/extract/install) the repo [sails-react-bootstrap-webpack](https://github.com/neonexus/sails-react-bootstrap-webpack), just do something like:

 ```shell
 npx drfg neonexus/sails-react-bootstrap-webpack